• POLICY 601 - SCHOOL DISTRICT CURRICULUM AND INSTRUCTION GOALS

 I. PURPOSE

-The purpose of this policy is to establish broad curriculum parameters for the school district that encompass the Minnesota Academic Standards, locally adopted standards, and federal law and are aligned with creating the world’s best workforce.
+The purpose of this policy is to establish broad curriculum parameters for the school district that encompass the Minnesota Academic Standards and federal law and are aligned with creating the world’s best workforce.

 II.
 GENERAL STATEMENT OF POLICY